StaticHex/PrepMate/README.txt

 • Created MySQL Backend
   - Created MySQL Table Structure (see included schema in REST API folder
   - Created beginning framework of REST API and prepared it to send json to NSSession
-  - For demo verifying database connetion is successful please visit: http://www.teragentech.net/prepmate/demo.php
+  - For demo verifying database connection is successful please visit: http://www.teragentech.net/prepmate/demo.php
 • Created and designed:
   - Splash Screen